The stage is not where and when you want to discover how your brain and body are going to react and perform under pressure.

 - Does you mind race?
 Practice playing from your belly button!

 - Do you tend to play faster?
-Sing the music in your head!
+Sing the music in your head and play it the way you’re singing it!

 - Do you hunch your back and pull your elbows pulling in?
 Practice an open posture and think C3PO arms!